 What You’ll Learn:

 Before you can know how to help, you need to know when to help.
-This “mental health literacy” is a basic understanding of different mental illnesses and addictions, how they can affect a person’s daily life, and what promotes wellness in affected individuals.
+This “mental health literacy” is a basic understanding of different mental illnesses and substance use disorders, how they can affect a person’s daily life, and what promotes wellness in affected individuals.
 Training topics include:

 - Common signs and symptoms of mental illness (including anxiety, depression, ADHD, psychosis)

 - Common signs and symptoms of substance use

 - How to interact with a person in crisis